-Magic TricksWhen a sceptic has to cite a magic trick to support his or her argument, they are getting desperate.
+Magic TricksWhen a sceptic has to cite a magic trick to support his or her argument, they have abandoned all scientific arguments.
 The are good reasons why these 'performances' cannot be replicated under scientific conditions.

 Test of Astrology by illusionist Derren Brown: One sceptic was disillusioned with astrology largely as a result of a 'test' by magician Derren Brown.
 The illusionist presented the same horoscope to a group of carefully selected individuals.
 They all claimed it was accurate and personal to them.
 Though this appeared to be very damning for astrology, it was a trick designed to create this illusion.
 I hope that I am not breaking any magician's secrets by revealing the techniques. [more ...]

 Why I distrust magician, James Randi.
-Another sceptic suggested that I attempt to claim the million dollar prize offered by James Randi ‘Educational’ Foundation for showing evidence of powers that cannot be explained by known scientific laws.
+Another sceptic suggested that I attempt to claim the million dollar prize offered by James Randi 'Educational' Foundation for showing evidence of powers that cannot be explained by known scientific laws.
 Though I had had an encounter with James Randi that left me with the impression that he could not be trusted to be impartial, I did look into his challenge.
 However, it's not an option for astrologers as according to Randi, who is by his own admission mathematically-challenged, the statistical evidence required creates 'procedural problems' with his performance-oriented testing.
 It's also impossible as the odds required were unintentionally 'upgraded' to 1 in 10 million (p < 0.0000001)!
 But what mystifies me is that if the paranormal is such obvious bunkum as Randi claims, why has he gone to such extraordinary lengths to make it so difficult to present evidence that supposedly does not exist?
 [Why Randi's challenge is a charade ...]